Credit Cards - What You Need To Know - Training Manual

 Are cards that offer cash back or rewards the same as regular credit cards?

 Not exactly.
 Both are credit cards, but reward credit cards offer the cardholder something back for using the card, such as frequent flyer miles, cash rebates, gift certificates or points to get free merchandise.
 If you use your credit cards a lot then a reward credit card can be a good way to gain extra goods and services just for using the card.
-There are many different types of reward cards available, including those that offer rewards of travel, hotels, retail products, cars, and cash back.
+There are many different types of reward cards available, including those that offer rewards of travel, hotels, retail products, car discounts, and cash back.

 Card Offers